Record a Document

 |Release of Governmental lien - each additional page||$3|

-- Recording Cover-sheet with Documentary Transfer Tax Declaration
+- Documentary Transfer Tax Revenue and Taxation Codes

 Each document presented for recording must include or comply with California state law general recording requirements.
 Click here for a list of Basic Recording Requirements.